jag10/blog-hugo/content/articles/zipping-and-unzipping-websites-with-php.md

 The script takes the file "data.zip" in the current dir and extract its contents to the current dir.
 You can specify a subdir uncommenting the line $path .= '/subdir';
 You should delete these scripts as soon as you use them, they could break your website if someone discovers them.
 ## BONUS
 If you surf the internet you'll find php scripts to backup databases as well.
-You can find some links in Resources:
+You can find some links in Resources.